 Anxiety is the fear of the unknown!

-It grips your chest and squeezes every little bit of breathe out of your body.
+It grips your chest and squeezes every little bit of breath out of your body.
 It clenches around your heart and makes you paranoid and scared.

 Anxiety.
 It invades every pore on a bad day making the simplest of tasks hard.

 A happy thought can turn to worry and paranoia.
 Your feelings crash against each other in their own personal battle.

 It makes daily routines and simple tasks like the school run feel like a marathon you’re not fit enough to tackle.
 A fear rises and the dread is like a wall blocking your way forward.

 You worry people are watching and judging you so it is easier to stay in.

 It can have you pacing the floor wearing out your carpet as the fear bubbles and escapes into a cry.